 At this point, the process for hash and HMAC will differ, so use the "Step 2" section that fits your needs:

-&and the signature secret to the end of the string.
+- Add signature secret to the end of the string, directly after the last value.
 It should now look something like this:

 - Now run the string through an md5 hash function and convert the resulting bytes to a string of hexadecimal digits.
 This is your MD5 hash signature, and should be added to the HTTP parameters of your request as the